-Aviva is the Administrator for Neshomo.
-Aviva ensures the smooth running of our service, in particular ensuring that our befrienders are DBS checked and references are checked.
+Elisheva is the Administrator for Neshomo.
+She ensures the smooth running of our service, in particular making sure that our befrienders are DBS checked and references are checked.

-Leah is the Project Manager for Neshomo.
-She is working "behind the scenes" to set up, coordinate and facilitate the smooth progress of projects.
+Leah works "behind the scenes" to apply for grant funding.
+She helps in any way needed to set up, coordinate and facilitate the smooth running of Neshomo's projects.

 Leah is a qualified social worker and has a PhD in Applied Social Science.
 She has been project manager for a Children’s Centre and has worked in a variety of fields in and out of the charity and education sector.